standardebooks/manual/8-typography.rst

 			<p>He was 6′:ws:`nbsp`1″ in height.</p>

 #.
-When forming a compound of a number and unit of measurement in which the measurement is abbreviated, the number and unit of measurement are separated with a no-break space (:utf:` ` or U+00A0), *not* a dash.
+When forming a compound of a number and unit of measurement in which the measurement is abbreviated, the number and unit of measurement are separated with a no-break space (U+00A0), *not* a dash.
 For exceptions in money, see `8.8.7.3.1 <#8.8.7.3.1>`__.

 	.. class:: wrong